OctopusDeploy/blog/blog/2019-08/first-look-at-jenkins-x/index.md

 Just as you would run short lived commands to build your applications and Docker images with the `docker` CLI, Kubernetes can build software and Docker images with [Skaffold](https://github.com/GoogleContainerTools/skaffold).

-Just as you would host Docker image or other image artifact repositories like [Nexus](https://www.sonatype.com/nexus-repository-sonatype) with as services to be booted with the OS, so too can you deploy these same applications to Kubernetes.
+Just as you would host Docker images or other image artifact repositories like [Nexus](https://www.sonatype.com/nexus-repository-sonatype) as services to be booted with the OS, so too can you deploy these same applications to Kubernetes.

+Jenkins X treats your Kubernetes cluster as an environment in which to run builds, as a way of hosting artifact repositories, as an install target for Helm charts, and finally as a place to deploy and run your built applications.

 By installing Jenkins X, you will have a self contained Kubernetes cluster complete with a selection of hand picked and custom configured services ready to start building and deploying applications.